endormi/awesome-dj/README.md

 Being open source and insanely popular, Django has created a helpful community.
 I’m assuming you’re aware of the advantages of open source software.
 Django has the same advantages.

 So far we’ve seen that Django created a lot of libraries of its own, so it might surprise you that it didn’t create any library for testing.
-It doesn’t mean that Django framework doesn’t support testing — it does.
-They have a complete section dedicated to testing in docs.
-Following the principle “Don’t reinvent the wheel”, it’d be pointless to develop a testing library when Python itself provides a great one itself.
-Django just plays nice with it.
-It also works well with other popular third-party libraries like pytest.
+It doesn’t mean that Django framework doesn’t support testing, it most certainly does.
+They have a complete section dedicated to [testing](https://docs.djangoproject.com/en/3.0/topics/testing/).
+Python itself provides a great testing library, so it wouldn't be very useful to develop a testing library.

 Django is the perfect balance between performance, architecture, development effort, security and scalability.